gardenzilla/scanner_bridge/README.md

 }
 ```

-and it can handle "error" as an input, that will signal an error event to the scanner: red light flash and error voice.
+and it can handle "error" as an input, that will signal an error event to the scanner: red led flash and error voice.